williampowell92/makers_bnb/README.md

 I want to be able to submit a hire request

 As a user with a property on the site,
-I want to be able to approve user requests submitted to my property
+I want to be able to approve customer requests submitted to my property

 As a customer,
 So that I only see spaces that are available on my specified nights, I would like spaces that are already booked for those nights not to be available

+As a customer,
+So that I know I have the property I want,
+I would like to be able to confirm a booking request

 As a user,
 So that I can continue to market my property until a booking is confirmed, I would like it to still be bookable until a booking is confirmed

 ```